Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_STM32F0.rst

 C/C++ for Microcontrollers - STM32F0 HAL
 ========================================

-The Arduino Hardware Abstraction Layer (HAL) is used with the C/C++ bindings for microcontrollers to communicate with Bricklets over SPI.
+The STM32F0 Hardware Abstraction Layer (HAL) is used with the C/C++ bindings for microcontrollers to communicate with Bricklets over SPI.